 All of us have mitochondrial DNA (mtDNA).
 Since your mitochondrial DNA is inherited intact from your mother – and she received it from her mother, and so on – it can shed light on the ancient origins of your maternal ancestors.
 Maternal haplogroups are families of mitochondrial DNA types that all trace back to a single mutation at a specific place and time.
 By looking at the geographic distribution of mtDNA types, we learn how our ancestral female ancestors migrated throughout the world.

-The majority of our ancestry features and tools use your autosomal DNA and X chromosome DNA to tell you about your recent ancestry across all branches of your family tree.
+The majority of our ancestry features use your autosomal DNA and X chromosome DNA to tell you about your recent ancestry across all branches of your family tree.
 23andMe provides several methods to help you explore your recent ancestry:

 - You can view the comparison of your DNA to that of reference datasets in Ancestry Composition to learn about your geographic ancestry.